 • Claude Code on the web: Looks like Claude Code, runs in the cloud, but only works with GitHub repos.
 No local files, no MCPs.
 Think of it as “Claude Code lite for quick GitHub tasks.”

 • Claude for Chrome: Browser extension that can click around websites for you.
 Fill forms, navigate tabs, read console errors.
-Connects to Desktop but doesn’t touch your local code projects.
+Now in beta for all paid subscribers.
+Connects to Desktop and can work alongside Cowork for tasks that need web access.

 • Mobile apps: Chat interface on your phone.
 Can use remote MCPs you’ve already set up elsewhere, but can’t add new ones.

 This is the part that confused me.
-Some features are Claude Code only, some work across surfaces but don’t sync.
+Some features are Claude Code only, some work across surfaces but don’t sync, and Cowork sits somewhere in between.

 CLAUDE.md